A list of some of the local services that your council tax helps pay for

 The Council is also responsible for schools and other educational services for children but these are paid for through the Dedicated Schools Grant.
 This is a grant from the Government and does not fall on the Council Tax.

-For a detailed breakdown of spending on Manchester City Council Services in 2017/2018 we have produced a leaflet called Council Tax - Your services explained.
+For a detailed breakdown of spending on Manchester City Council Services in 2020/21 we have produced a leaflet called Council Tax - The year ahead.